 Ultimately, hyperthyroidism can cause a range of unpleasant symptoms, but it’s treatable—especially when you catch it early.
 In many cases, the first step in diagnosing an overactive thyroid is a blood test.

 While you can always go to a clinic for a blood test, you could also learn how to check your thyroid at home.
-With an at-home Thyroid Test from Everlywell, you can screen your thyroid hormone health as soon as you notice signs of an overactive thyroid—without going into a busy clinic.
+With an at-home Thyroid Test from Everlywell, you can assess your thyroid health as soon as you notice signs of an overactive thyroid—without going into a busy clinic.

 Our quick and easy thyroid test measures your levels of free T3, free T4, TSH, and thyroid peroxidase antibodies (TPO).
 With accurate results available in a few days, you’ll confidently know which steps to take next to stay on top of your thyroid health.